cis5710/cis5710-homework/hw2b/hw2b-schematic.md

 Draw a detailed schematic (by hand or computerized) of your hardware design for the [gp4 CLA module](hw2b.md).
-You don't need to draw a CLA schematic; the schematic in the lecture slides is pretty detailed already.
+You don't need to draw a CLA schematic or one for `gp8`; those are similar to the lecture slides and to `gp4`, respectively.

 You should include signal names, module names, port names and bus widths.
 You can leave a module as a black box to simplify things, but then you should show elsewhere on the schematic what that black box does.